JonathanMELIUS/irods-ruleset/README.md

 # irods-ruleset

-The rulesets for the DataHub iRODS installation.
+The rulesets for the DataHub iRODS installation. mj

 ## Usage
 Individual rule files can be run using irule.
 For example: